In a Nutshell

 From the courtyard, you have a number of options for walks around the estate.
 Most of these are on wide hard-core paths, making for easy walking all year round.
 Attingham makes a good choice in the winter for this reason as pup doesn't get muddy.

 The estate combines parkland and woodland walks, as well as a walled garden and deer park zone.
 The paths interconnect so you can choose your walk length to suit, with a full perimeter walk using the woodland park route being about 2 miles.
 There is a signposted 'mile walk' that brings you along the riverside or you can just meander around the grounds by the house.
 The terrain is quite flat, so easy walking and the wide paths mean there is plenty of space for all, even on the busiest days.
+With its mix of parkland and woodland paths, you can choose your walk to suit the weather, with the woodland and 'mile walk' offering good levels of shade for the hotter days.

 Keeping the Humans Amused